KDE/documentation-develop-kde-org/source/patterns/content/settings.rst

 -----------

 -  Use the settings page to display settings that are persistent but not accessed or changed very frequently.
-A the toolbar or the main menu (and optionally context menus) are more appropriate places for settings that are frequently accessed and changed, such as icon view style or sort order.
+The toolbar or the main menu (and optionally context menus) are more appropriate places for settings that are frequently accessed and changed, such as icon view style or sort order.
 -  Do not use settings pages to change the properties of a selected item.
    Instead, use a properties dialog or a contextual editing panel.